Mental Health Treatment

 Co-occurring disorders can be challenging to diagnose because the presence of one disorder can interfere with the diagnosis of the other.
 For example, a person seeking treatment for depression or anxiety may under-report or deny their alcohol use.
 Effective treatment of co-occurring disorders is diagnosis-driven, and a comprehensive evaluation is crucial.

 Our mental health treatment programs address co-occurring disorders, also known as dual diagnosis, through integrated therapy and medication management.
-Our team of psychiatrists, nurse practitioners, licensed therapists, and addiction counselors work together to create plans for each patient to address all aspects of mental health.
-The most effective care integrates treatment for addiction and mental health with complex or acute conditions.
+Our psychiatrist-led team of physicians, nurse practitioners, nurses, dietitians, licensed therapists, and addiction counselors work together to create plans for each patient to address all aspects of mental health.
+The most effective care integrates addiction and mental health treatment with complex or acute conditions.
 Our services may include the following:

 - Cognitive-behavioral therapy (CBT)